ec0629/node-recipes/README.md

 ---

+## Recipe 23: demonstration on the improved scalability of streams
+Advanced Node.js, Samer Buna, Pluralsight, (February 16, 2017)
+- generates a file of several million lines of code and provides two api endpoints.
+A curl request to each will show significant differences when viewing the node process in the System Monitor

+---

 # Notes
 ## 1: Understanding how require works
 when a module is created we are given access to several local variables that may appear global.